rekha-balan/az-vmss-1/vmss.md

     --settings @script-config.json
 ```

-The vmss is now ready to run the script defined in the custom script extension.
+The script is staged, and the vmss is now ready to run the script defined in the custom script extension.

 Show the current status of the vmss